BronxBombers/React-Interview-Challenge/README.md

 The list should be in the order from top->down based on the lowest distance value.

+Feel free to use any library, or tool you need.

 Create a fork of this repository to develop on, and open a pull request when you are finished.